vquand/WiktionaryParser/readme.md

 #### Usage

  - Import the WiktionaryParser class.
- - Initialize an object and use the `fetch("word", "language")` method.
+ - Initialize an object and use the `fetch("word")` method.
+This will strictly support "Tiếng Việt", so no Language input is required for my usage.
- - The default language is English, it can be changed using the `set_default_language method`.
  - Include/exclude parts of speech to be parsed using `include_part_of_speech(part_of_speech)` and `exclude_part_of_speech(part_of_speech)`
  - Include/exclude relations to be parsed using `include_relation(relation)` and `exclude_relation(relation)`